bytemaster/bytemaster.github.io/_posts/2015-01-26-The-basics-of-Basic-Income.md

 So how big of a difference would it make to me personally if a basic income was adopted to simply replace existing government spending?
 For starters, I could buy a new car if this were adopted today.
 If it replaced child support I could buy a new house as well.
 Based upon this assessment it is a no-brainer for me to support a Basic Income that merely replaced current government spending.

-Unfortunatley those who are currently benefiting from welfare, excessive child support, and large social security checks would end up with a lot lower payments.
+Unfortunately those who are currently benefiting from welfare, excessive child support, and large social security checks would end up with a lot lower payments.
 In effect, Basic Income would actually reduce wealth redistribution in the economy and thus a big improvement for those of us who like liberty.

 The unfortunate reality is that political forces would always lobby to increase the Basic Income like they do the minimum wage.